 To calculate exactly what it costs you to handle purchase invoices, you will need to know the following information:

-It can seem like a daunting list of information, but it is always better to understand the big picture first, before you start to automate the process.
 Also, once you have done the calculations, it will make your life easier.
 You will see exactly how much it costs for your company to handle purchase invoices.
 Based on our experience, you’ll be surprised how big the final number is.

 For us it sounds too much.
 Technology that is already readily available you would get that number way down, by several euros.